shancarter/ucb-dataviz-fall-2013/classes/thinking-critically-with-data/index.md

 - Add a line for the league average calculated using d3.nest()

+- Add another chart and copy that tells a more specific story, or do more reporting based on data analysis you've done here.

 - Clean up the design of your chart using CSS based on successful line charts you've seen in the wild.
 [There](http://www.nytimes.com/interactive/2011/05/31/business/economy/case-shiller-index.html) [are](http://www.nytimes.com/interactive/2012/10/05/business/economy/one-report-diverging-perspectives.html) [lots](http://www.nytimes.com/interactive/2013/01/15/us/a-migration-of-unmarried-men.html) [of](http://www.nytimes.com/interactive/2012/05/05/sports/baseball/mariano-rivera-and-his-peers.html) [examples](http://www.nytimes.com/interactive/2012/11/30/us/tax-burden.html).